ready4-dev/mychoice_results/README.md

-# Report results from a Discrete Choice Experiment implemented with the mychoice R package
+Report results from a Discrete Choice Experiment implemented with the mychoice R package.
-This RMarkdown program extends the R package mychoice (https://ready4-dev.github.io/mychoice/index.html) by providing a template for automatically authoring a results summary of a study implemented with the aid of mychoice functions.

 Suggested citation (bibTeX):